shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Affinity Assist

 At level 3, you gain the ability to help others bend reality.
 When another creature casts a spell from your bonded schools, you may use your reaction to add one of your Bond Affinity options to it.
-You can do this even if a Bond Affinity option has already been applied to it.
+You can do this even if a Bond Affinity option has already been applied to it by someone else.

 Either the casting creature or the spell must be within your Cast Range.

+If the casted spell is a Bending Trick for you, you may apply an additional Bond Affinity option to it for each time you chose it as a Bending Trick.

 You gain the following Bond Affinity option:

 -   Bent: 0 Spell Points.
 Modify this spell cast’s attributes to your Cast Range, Tether Range, and Spell Duration.

-If a Bent spell is a Bending Trick for you, you may apply an additional Bond Affinity option to it for each time you chose it as a Bending Trick.

 ### Spell Sharing